Tax-saving tips

 Roth conversion

 If you already have traditional retirement accounts, you can do a Roth conversion any time.
-But it is important to decide the amount and timing of Roth conversion.
+But it is important to decide the amount and timing of the Roth conversion.

-2. Regarding the timing, if possible it is best to do a Roth conversion during a market downturn, because that way you generate less income for the same number of shares converted.
+2. Regarding the timing, if possible, it is best to do a Roth conversion during a market downturn, because that way you generate less income for the same number of shares converted.

 Backdoor Roth

-1. During the year, contribute to traditional IRA ($7,000 in 2024).
+1. During the year, contribute to a traditional IRA ($7,000 in 2025).

 See here for a good explanation.

-3. Therefore, as long as you donate stocks with capital gains up to $2,600 and assuming the child has low income, there will be no capital gains tax.
+3. Therefore, as long as you donate stocks with capital gains up to $2,700 and assuming the child has low income, there will be no capital gains tax.
 Thus, if you trust your kids, you can donate appreciated stocks with capital gains up to this limit, let them sell the investment, and then ask them to pay the bills.